EFWob/OdroidGoRadio/README.md

 to apply some changes to the base software.

 Note that this project is going on for quite some time already.
 I originally branched from Version "Thu, 14 Oct 2018 07:22:32 GMT".

-For testing, the radio runs without the VS1053 module.
-All buttons are fully functional, but there will be no noticable audio output...

 The connection to the VS1053 is done through the Odroid-header pins as follows (schematic to follow):